allakutkina/eggsplain/README.md

 # Explainability in Automatic Humour Detection
-Master thesis project on Explainability in Humour Detection
+Master thesis project on Explainability in Automatic Humour Detection